scikit-learn-contrib/imbalanced-learn/doc/combine.rst

 We previously presented :class:`SMOTE` and showed that this method can generate noisy samples by interpolating new points between marginal outliers and inliers.
-This issue can be solved by cleaning the resulting space obtained after over-sampling.
+This issue can be solved by cleaning the resulted space obtained after over-sampling.

 .. currentmodule:: imblearn.combine